Ponaskillzyy/Get-and-organize-GEO-scRNA-seq-data-for-seurat-downstream-analysis/README.md

 # Get-and-organize-GEO-scRNA-seq-data-for-seurat-downstream-analysis

 This is a practice that allow users to download and organize scRNA seq data from GEO for Seurat downstream analysis.
 All codes are written in R.
-If pratice is used appropriately, the results are anticipated;
+If pratice is used appropriately, the results below are anticipated;

 - GEO data will be downloaded based on user given GEO number
 - Notably, the downloaded file is compressed and wound be untar